CoryKrol/TradingViewStrategyParser/README.md

 >
 >Half Kelly Leveraged P/L Percent: 213.11%

-### Disclaimer
-I would advise using the half Kelly Leverage and rounding down and only increasing if this yields success.

-#### In the above example you see that using the Full Kelly of 8 would have brought on large drawdown where as using the half Kelly we would have tripled our money using this specific strategy.
-(No you can't have it)
+#### In the above example from an older version of the script you see that using the Full Kelly of 8 would have brought on large drawdown bringing the account close to ruin where as using the half Kelly we would have tripled our money using this specific strategy.

 #### Again I am not responsible for my program saying "Kelly Leverage: 95" and then you go and lose your house payment.

 ### Roadmap/Planned Features
+1. Output monthly profits and losses
+2. Leveraged backtesting for specific months
-1. Back testing of multiple strategies with leverage
+3. Back testing of multiple strategies with leverage
-2. WebUI
+4. WebUI